Machine Perception: Unveiling the Senses of Intelligent Machines

 Haptic Perception

 Haptic perception involves the processing of touch and pressure data.
 Tactile sensors and haptic feedback mechanisms enable machines to perceive and interact with physical objects.
-It is particularly relevant in applications like robotics, where machines must grasp and manipulate objects precisely.
+It is particularly relevant in applications such as robotics, where machines must grasp and manipulate objects with precision.

 Machine Learning in Perception